 In addition, Webull’s clearing firm, Apex Clearing, purchased an additional insurance policy to protect your money even after the $500,000 that SIPC protects.
-This additional policy your securities up to 37.5 MILION.
+This additional policy protects your securities up to 37.5 MILION.

-While it’s extremely unlikely this will ever be necessary, having extra security is never a bad thing, especially since Webull likely will appeal to bigger, more experienced investors who have more than $500,000 invested.
+While it’s extremely unlikely this will ever be necessary, having extra security is never a bad thing, especially since Webull will often appeal to bigger, more experienced investors who have more than $500,000 invested.

 There isn’t much information about this additional policy on Webull’s website, other than the fact that it exists.

 So, it’s tough to determine whether this policy can be trusted as much as SIPC, which is an official, federally mandated program overseen by the SEC.

 However, at the very least it’s another layer of protection to help you sleep better at night.